Women in Aviation International

 Women in Aviation International (WAI) is an organization dedicated to increasing the number of women involved in all aspects of aviation and aerospace.
 As an international nonprofit organization, WAI provides networking, education, mentoring, and scholarship opportunities for women and men in careers in aviation and aerospace.

 About

-WAI publishes a magazine called Aviation for Women which has six issues per year.
+WAI publishes a magazine called Aviation for Women which has six issues per year, as well as Aviation for Girls (AFG) once a year.
 WAI also sponsors scholarships for members of WAI.

 History

 Dean of academic support at Embry-Riddle Aeronautical University, Peggy Baty Chabrian, had experienced problems recruiting and retaining female aviation students.
 In order to attract more women, she suggested creating a seminar and invited Moya Lear, Jeana Yeager, Shannon Lucid and Bobbi Trout to speak at the first annual conference in 1990.
 From that conference, an informal organization was created.

 WAI was incorporated in 1994.
 As the founder of the WAI Conference, Chabrian was named the first full-time president and CEO of the organization in 1996 by the board of directors.
 By 1998, the group had 3,000 members, and as of September 2023, membership numbered over 17,000 worldwide.

 WAI sponsored the first Arab Women in Aviation show at the Dubai International Convention Center in May 2016.